plebhash/nix-numerator/README.md

 ### GPU Power consumption
 Data are from specs or [eXtreme Power Supply Calculator](http://outervision.com/power-supply-calculator).

-In our calculation we suppose that the GPU is at its max power consumption.
+In our calculation we suppose that the Miner is at its rated max power consumption.
-Power is usually express in [Watt](https://en.wikipedia.org/wiki/Watt) unit.
-Voltage has nothing to do here as it's normalized at +12V.

 Note: for cloud instances, power consumption is included in the instance price.
 This section is therefore disabled for cloud mining.